 - Nuts: I love using walnuts when it comes to making baklava.
 It's best to chop them using a food processor.
 Make sure not to chop them too finely, otherwise you won't get the nice crunch.

-- Butter: Use all the butter mentioned in this recipe to have flaky baklava with golden layers.
+- Butter: Use all the butter mentioned in this recipe to have flaky baklava with golden brown layers.
 Brush each layer generously with melted butter for the ultimate crispy baklava.
 Br sure to use unsalted butter or equal amount of ghee (clarified butter) for this recipe.

 - Sugar: We need granulated sugar to make the simple syrup and to ever so slightly sweeten the nut mix.